Before you start

 Delays can also occur where academies have monthly admissions meetings and where academies refuse to admit children requesting places for particular year groups.

-Applications will be referred to the In-Year Fair Access Panel to make decisions on any applications.
-This will be for children not currently on roll at a school or in need of a place at a local school.
+Applications will be referred to the In-Year Fair Access Panel to decide on any applications.
+This will be for children not currently on roll at a school or who need a place at a local school.
 Where applicants already attend a local school, their application will be refused.

 Applications for Year 10 and Year 11